If you’re a coach, you should be getting paid in full and on-time.

 The end result?
 Wasted time, tons of stress and double-takes at your bank account as you wonder when the heck you’re getting paid.

-Listen: coaches should spend their valuable time growing their business and spending time with clients versus chasing down payments.
+Listen: coaches should spend their valuable time growing their business and spending time with clients versus trying to figure out how to take payment online.

 Hey, fair question!